salmanbd100/full-stuck-software-engineer-guide/Frontend/TypeScript/01-basic-types.md

 ### any
 Disables type checking - avoid when possible!

+**any Type** - Opts out of type checking, allowing any operation.
+Use only when migrating from JavaScript or dealing with truly dynamic data.
+Avoid in production code.

 ```typescript
 let anything: any = "hello";
 anything = 42; // OK